PreK-12 Programs

 The Educator’s Guide provides links to tribal nations, tribal museums, tribal organizations, and other vetted resources for Native and Indigenous content.

-Educators can also supplement student engagement by requesting free, accompanying worksheets via email: [email protected].
+Educators can also supplement student engagement by requesting free, accompanying worksheets via email: haffenreffer_programs@brown.edu.

 Think Like an Archaeologist

-6th Grade | Four, 1 hour sessions and museum visit | Free
+6th Grade | Free

 Learn more about Think Like an Archaeologist, access program materials, and fill out an application.